xinziXu/personal-web/README.md

 ## 2. Setting `GitHub Pages`

-Open the repository your just forked.
+Open the repository you just forked.

 - `Settings`

   ![image-20200323145950184](./image/image-20200323145950184.png)

-- Rename the repository your like, eg: Mywebsite
+- Rename the repository you like, eg: Mywebsite

   ![image-20200323150318269](./image/image-20200323150318269.png)

-- Scroll down to `GitHub Pages` -> ①, select `master branch` in the check box below `Source` -> ②, then the page will flash automatically, and your can get the website url -> ③
+- Scroll down to `GitHub Pages` -> ①, select `master branch` in the check box below `Source` -> ②, then the page will flash automatically, and you can get the website url -> ③

   ![image-20200323150526799](./image/image-20200323150526799.png)

 ## 3. Change the template

-After cloning the repository you just forked and renamed to local, you can change the your website as like as you want.
+After cloning the repository you just forked and renamed to local, you can change your website as like as you want.

 Structure of the template: